-The ancestry of this algorithm begins as follows.
+History.
 Håstad showed in 1988 that one could find all small roots of a polynomial modulo a large integer N by applying the famous LLL lattice-basis reduction algorithm.
 The same result was found independently by Vallée, Girault, and Toffin in 1989.
-See [29] and [45].
+See [37] and [53].

 Coppersmith, in a famous 1996 paper, incorporated multiplicities into the Vallée-Girault-Toffin algorithm, drastically increasing the range of roots that could be found.
-Coppersmith also showed that similar lattices could be used to find not merely polynomial values that are multiples of N but also polynomial values that are divisors of N. See [17] and [18].
+Coppersmith also showed that similar lattices could be used to find not merely polynomial values that are multiples of N but also polynomial values that are divisors of N. See [24] and [25].

-A critical simplification in Coppersmith's algorithm was introduced the next year by Howgrave-Graham in [32].
+The next year Howgrave-Graham in [40] introduced a critical simplification in Coppersmith's algorithm.
 Coppersmith had identified the relevant lattice by linear constraints; Howgrave-Graham directly wrote down generators for the lattice.
-For example, for the problem of finding a divisor of N within X of V, Howgrave-Graham chose parameters k, l , wrote down the lattice generated by $N^k, N^{k-1}(Xy+V), \ldots, (Xy+V)^k, \ldots, (Xy+V)^{\ell-1}$, found a short vector Qin the lattice, and found small roots of Q. See [33, page 101] (with " p_0 " for V, "u" for k, "h" for l , " b_1 " for Q, "N" for N, and "X" for X).
+For example, for the problem of finding a divisor of N within X of V, Howgrave-Graham chose parameters k, l , wrote down the lattice generated by $N^k, N^{k-1}(Xy+V), \ldots, (Xy+V)^k, \ldots, (Xy+V)^k(Xy)^{\ell-k-1}$, found a short vector Q in the lattice, and found small roots of Q. See [41, page 101] (with " p_0 " for V, "u" for k, "h" for l , " b_1 " for Q, "N" for N, and "X" for X).
+The same algorithm finds any integer within X of V that has a sufficiently large common divisor with N. One does not need the integer to be the divisor.
+This generalized perspective did not appear in [24], [25], [40], or [41], but did appear in papers a few years later, as discussed below.